HOLISMOKES XIII: Strong-lens candidates at all mass scales and their environments from the Hyper-Suprime Cam and deep learning: Details of lens candidates in overdensities

-In this appendix, we provide further details of our lens cluster selection regarding their environment.
+In this appendix, we provide in Table~\ref{tab:photozstat} the details of our lens cluster selection regarding their environment described in Sect.~\ref{sec:environment}.
+We provide further details of our lens cluster selection regarding their environment.
 In detail, Table~\ref{tab:photozstat_subtr} gives, in analogy to Table~\ref{tab:photozstat}, the performance of photo-$z$ cuts on the subtracted photo-$z$ histograms, and shows that No. 43 lists the best criteria limits according to the F1$_\text{tot}$ value.
 We note that this selection is outperformed by No. 46 presented in Sect.~\ref{sec:environment:phototz} using the original histograms, instead of the subtracted ones.

 In Fig.~\ref{fig:hist_examples} we show the photo-$z$ histograms of two lens candidates as example, one visually identified to be in an overdense environment (HSC J0214-0206, red) and one not (HSC J0014+0041, blue).
 In detail, we show the original histograms (top panel), the subtracted histograms (middle panel), and the normalized histograms (bottom panel).
 The eight selection criteria, introduced in Sect.~\ref{sec:environment:phototz}, are marked for visualization.
 For instance, HSC J0214-0206 has with the original histogram (top panel) a value for N$_\text{peak}$ of 26 (horizontal dashed brown line) at $z_\text{low}=0.62$ (vertical solid brown line).
 The sum of the red histogram results in N$_\text{tot}=810$, and consequently N$_\text{frac}=26/810\sim 0.032$.
 In addition, this histogram shows N$_\text{peak5}=26$ and N$_\text{peak10}=11$ neighbouring redshift bins around $z_\text{low}$ that exceeds 5 and 10 (horizontal solid brown line).
 The sums of objects in these redshift bins are 336 and 189, respectively, denoted as A$_\text{peak5}$ and A$_\text{peak10}$, that are shaded in light and solid red.
 Following the same style, we also indicate the values of the criteria for the other histograms.